adamlabrash/legislator-ledger/README.md

 The expenditure reports of individual members of parliment are organized by quarter and year, with each report available for download on 12000+ seperate webpages - this is prevents meaningful aggregation and analysis of information that should be easily available to the public.

 This extraction system aggregates 1,000,000+ expenditures, from 12,000+ seperate expenditure reports into a dataset found in expenditures.zip.
-The dates range from July 1, 2020 to June 30, 2023.
+The dates range from July 1, 2020 to April 2024.